helm/helm/docs/securing_installation.md

 1. Create a cluster with RBAC enabled
 2. Configure each Tiller gRPC to use TLS
 3. Release information should be a Kubernetes Secret
-4. Install one Tiller per user, team, or other organizational entity depending on your scenario
+4. Install one Tiller per user, team, or other organizational entity with the `--service-account` flag, Roles, and RoleBindings
 5. Use Helm with the `--tiller-tls-verify` flag to enforce verification

 If these steps are followed, an example `helm init` command might look something like this: